Skip navigation

 3.1 Headline

 The headline of the performance report includes one field displaying the hardware vendor (config.hw.vendor) and the name (config.hw.model) of the system under test.
+If this report is for a historical system the declaration "(Historical)" must be added to the model name.
 In a second field the overall SPECpower_ssj2008 result achieved in this test (overall ssj_ops/watt) is printed, eventually prefixed by an "Invalid" indicator, if the current result does not pass the validity checks implemented in the SPECpower_ssj report generation software.
-More detailed information about the result metric is presented in section 4.3.1 of the SPECpower_ssj2008 Run and Reporting Rules.
+More detailed information about the result metric is presented in section 3.1 of the SPECpower_ssj2008 Run and Reporting Rules.

 3.2 Test sponsor